mido/mido/README.rst

 Mido - MIDI Objects for Python
 ===============================

-Mido allows you to work with MIDI messages as Python objects:
+Mido is a library for working with MIDI messages and ports.
+It's designed to be as straight forward and pythonic as possible.

 .. code:: python